training your people, making companies better

 The daily reality: Many are applying in-person meeting habits to hybrid environments with poor results.
 The “Zoom fatigue” phenomenon, fractured attention, and the dominance of those physically present create unequal participation and inefficient decision-making.

-Why this gap matters: The 2023 People Survey data confirms collaboration is suffering in this new environment.
+Why this gap matters: No matter what organisation, collaboration suffers in this new environment.
 This isn’t a temporary teething problem – it’s a fundamental shift in how work gets done that requires new communication competencies.

 Why these gaps matter